idaholab/moose/modules/tensor_mechanics/doc/content/source/materials/ComputeElasticityTensor.md

               \end{bmatrix}
 \end{equation}

 The user can also select the fill method `orthotropic`, which generates an elasticity tensor based directly on material parameters.
-That is, the elasticity tensor is computed via moduli of elasticity, Poisson ratios, and shear stiffnesses, see [eq:orhotropic_fill_method]
+That is, the elasticity tensor is computed via moduli of elasticity, Poisson's ratios, and shear stiffnesses, see [eq:orhotropic_fill_method]
 \begin{equation}
 \label{eq:orhotropic_fill_method}
 C_{ijkl}^{orthotropic} = \begin{bmatrix}